bensutherland/ms_oyster_popgen/README.md

 ## Stacks steps
 ### pstacks
 `./00-scripts/stacks_1b_pstacks.sh`
+For unmapped reads,

 Obtain some info on your pstacks alignment results from the log file:
 `./../ms_oyster_popgen/01_scripts/01_assess_pstacks.sh`
 Produces output `output_pstacks_results.csv` and graph with num reads per sample and average locus coverage per sample.

 ### cstacks
-Edit following script to use -g to use genomic location instead of seq similarity.
+For mapped reads, edit following script to use -g to use genomic location instead of seq similarity.
+For unmapped reads, edit the following script to not use the -g option, and to only use the `*unmapped.bam` files.
 `./00-scripts/stacks_2_cstacks.sh`

-Assess results to determine per sample the number of loci matched to the catalog and the number of new loci added.
+For mapped reads, assess results to determine per sample the number of loci matched to the catalog and the number of new loci added.
 Note: this starts at sample 2.
 `./../ms_oyster_popgen/02_assess_cstacks.sh`

 ### sstacks
 Edit following script to use -g flag and use more cores
+For unmapped reads, edit to not use -g and to only use `*unmapped.bam` files.
 `./00-scripts/stacks_3_sstacks.sh`
 Log file can be viewed to see how many loci are matched against the catalog.